 The theme of the event this year is Poultney on the Move: Getting from Here to There over Two and a Half Centuries and revolves around the history of transportation in Poultney and in the State of Vermont.

 The day will feature Vermont Humanities Council sponsored lecturer Deborah Lee Luskin as East Poultney Day’s 2018 keynote speaker!
 Luskin’s presentation Getting from Here to There: A History of Roads and Settlement in Vermont will take place at 11am the day of the event!
 Learn more.

+Throughout the day, over 40 vendors sell crafts and folk arts, antiques and collectibles, maple syrup, jams, herbal soaps, vintage linen, handmade pottery and jewelry.
 Food is available all day long, provided by the Poultney Snowmobile Club and the East Poultney Store.